 f) A warranty is provided for replacements and improvements to the same extent as for the origi-nal delivery item, however with a time limit until the end of the warranty period of the original de-livery item.

 - The buyer is solely responsible for damage resulting from natural wear and tear, inappropriate or improper use, incorrect assembly or commissioning by the buyer or third party, incorrect or negligent handling, excessive use, unsuitable operating equipment or chemical, electrochemical or electrical influences provided that Hansgrohe is not culpable for this.

 - Deviating from Section 438 para.
-1 no. 3 BGB, the general period of limitation for claims resulting from material and legal defects (warranty period) is one year following delivery.
+1 no. 3 BGB, the general period of limitation for claims resulting from material and legal defects (warranty period) is five year following delivery.
 After the warranty period has expired, claims for defects shall no longer apply.
 Separate statutory regulations governing limitation (especially Sections 438 para.
 1 no. 1 and 2, para.
 3, 444, 479 BGB) shall remain unaffected.
 Compensation claims in accordance with Point X. become statute-barred solely in accordance with statutory provisions.

 - Products delivered by Hansgrohe are not taken back as a rule unless the buyer is entitled to compensation (e.g. due to rescission in the event of a failed subsequent delivery).

 - If Hansgrohe is prepared to make an exception and take the product back, an appropriate fee (usually 25% of the net product value) is charged for this as part of an appropriate agreement.
 The transport risk and transportation costs are borne by the buyer.

 X. Liability for compensation